opensearch-project/opensearch-spark/docs/ppl-lang/ppl-search-command.md

 ```

-By introducing the `TABLESAMPLE` instruction into the source command, one can now sample data as part of your queries and reducing the amount of data being scanned thereby converting precision with performance.
+By introducing the `sample` instruction into the source command, one can now sample data as part of your queries and reducing the amount of data being scanned thereby converting precision with performance.

 The `percent` parameter will give the actual approximation of the true value with the needed trade of between accuracy and performance.